jasonumiker/kubernetes-training/README.md

   }
 }' --attach "$@"
 ```
-  * This will give us an interactive shell not in the nsenter-pod but actually out on the Node - as root!

 * `./interactive-shell-node-via-pod.sh`
 * `whomami` - I'm root - on the Node (not in my Pod)
 * `ps aux` - I can see all the processes from all the Pods - and could kill them etc. as well
 * `exit`

 Why did that work exactly?

 * The Pod/container is running as root
 * The Pod asked for `hostPID: true`
 * The Pod asked for a privileged securityContext